durffy/UMLHero/Design/UseCases.md

 Actor: Designer
 Senario: The designer needs to review a specfic requirement related to billing.
 The designer goes to the requirement list and searches billing and pulls up all the related requirements for further review

+## title: Mark Requirement Resolved
+Actor: Software Developer
+Senario: the Software Developer finishes the requirement in code and tests the requirement.
+The requirement passes the test and they mark the requirement as resovled

 ## title: Create Requirements
 Actor: Designer
 Senario: The designer adds a new requirement within the project under the requirements section